Fran7373/Machine-Learning-Class-2026-1/kinksShalowNetworks.md

 Because of this, a network with several neurons can exhibit multiple slope changes.

--Before the kink, it contributes a line (or a constant value).
--After the kink, it contributes another line with a different slope.
+Before the kink, it contributes a line (or a constant value).After the kink, it contributes another line with a different slope.

 The neural network builds complex functions simply by summing many of these hinges.